Impact of the COVID-19 pandemic on suicide rates

 In spite of the fact that there is no increase in suicidal rates around many countries, mental health is still a prominent issue.
 COVID-19 has increased the risk of psychiatric disorders, chronic trauma, and stress, all of which can lead to suicide and suicidal behavior.
 According to studies conducted in China, the outbreak has had a significant impact on mental health, with an increase in health anxiety, acute stress reactions, adjustment disorders, depression, panic attacks, and insomnia.
 Relapses and increased hospitalization rates are occurring in cases of severe mental disorders, obsessive–compulsive disorder, and anxiety disorders, all of which include high risks of suicide.
 National surveys in China and Italy revealed a high prevalence of depression and anxiety in relation to COVID-19, both of which can act as independent risk factors for suicide.

 When the economy is affected negatively, the suicide rate is higher than compared to periods of prosperity.
 Since the start of the COVID-19 pandemic, businesses were put on hold, many people have been laid off from work, and the stock market has experienced significant drops in history, all resulting in fear of the financial crisis.

 Stigma is also identified as a primary cause of suicide.
 Frontline workers, the elderly, the homeless, migrants, and daily wage workers face unique challenges, making them more vulnerable.
-According to Somoy News, located in Bangladesh, a 36-year-old Bangladeshi man (Zahidul Islam, from the village of Ramchandrapur) committed suicide because he and his village mates suspected he was infected with COVID-19 due to his fever and cold symptoms, as well as his weight loss.
-He committed suicide by hanging himself from a tree because of the social avoidance and attitudes of those around him.
-A similar case was reported in India, on February 12, 2020; a victim, while returning from a city to his native village, committed suicide by hanging himself to prevent the spread of COVID-19 throughout the village.
+According to Somoy News, located in Bangladesh, a 36-year-old Bangladeshi man (Zahidul Islam, from the village of Ramchandrapur) died by suicide because he and his village mates suspected he was infected with COVID-19 due to his fever and cold symptoms, as well as his weight loss.
+He died from suicide by hanging himself from a tree because of the social avoidance and attitudes of those around him.
+A similar case was reported in India, on February 12, 2020; a victim, while returning from a city to his native village, died from suicide by hanging himself to prevent the spread of COVID-19 throughout the village.
 These cases were a result of xenophobia and stigma.

 Suicides have increased for African Americans during the COVID-19 pandemic in the United States.